Killing of Breonna Taylor: Warrant

 LMPD obtained a "no-knock" search warrant for Taylor's apartment at 3003 Springfield Drive in Louisville.
 The search warrant included Taylor's residence because it was suspected that Glover received packages containing drugs there, might have been "keeping narcotics and/or proceeds from the sale of narcotics" there, and because a car registered to Taylor had been seen parked in front of Glover's house several times.
 Specifically, the warrant alleges that in January 2020, Glover left Taylor's apartment with an unknown package, presumed to contain drugs, and took it to a known drug apartment soon afterward.
 The warrant states that this event was verified "through a U.S. Postal Inspector".
-In May 2020, the U.S. postal inspector in Louisville publicly announced that the collaboration with law enforcement had never actually occurred.
-The postal office said it was actually asked by a different agency to monitor packages going to Taylor's apartment, but after doing so, it concluded, "There's[sic] no packages of interest going there."
-This public revelation put the investigation and especially the warrant into question and resulted in an internal investigation.
+In May 2020, the U.S. postal inspector in Louisville publicly announced that the purported collaboration with law enforcement had never occurred.
+The postal office said it was asked by a different agency to monitor packages going to Taylor's apartment, but after doing so, it concluded, "There's[sic] no packages of interest going there."

+This public revelation put the investigation and especially the warrant into question; it resulted in an internal investigation by the police department.

-The warrant was applied for by LMPD detective Joshua C. Jaynes among a total of five warrants approved the preceding day by Jefferson County Circuit Judge Mary Shaw "within 12 minutes", and which was stamped as filed with the court clerk's office on April 2.
-All five warrants contain similar language involving a justification for no-knock entry that concludes with "due to the nature of how these drug traffickers operate".
-Christopher Slobogin, director of Vanderbilt University's Criminal Justice Program, said that unless police had a reason to suspect that Taylor's residence had surveillance cameras "a no-knock warrant would be improper."
+The warrant was sought by LMPD detective Joshua C. Jaynes and was among a total of five warrants approved the preceding day by Jefferson County Circuit Judge Mary Shaw "within 12 minutes".
+It was stamped as filed with the court clerk's office on April 2.
+All five warrants contain similar language to justify no-knock entry that concludes with "due to the nature of how these drug traffickers operate".
+Christopher Slobogin, director of Vanderbilt University's Criminal Justice Program, said that unless police had a reason to suspect that Taylor's residence had surveillance cameras, "a no-knock warrant would be improper."
 Brian Gallini, a professor at the University of Arkansas, also expressed skepticism about the warrant, writing that if it was appropriate in this particular search, "then every routine drug transaction would justify grounds for no-knock".

 In September 2022, WHAS11 news reported that as part of Goodlett's plea deal, she stated that Jaynes sought the warrants from Shaw "because he believed she would not closely scrutinize the warrants".